If you're a smoker, stopping smoking is the single most important step you can take to protect your health.

 - Unusual or foreign brand names, such as Jin Ling – or those from Russia and the Far East

-- Availability in unusual locations, such as pubs, market stalls, ice cream or fast food vans and private homes (tab houses)
+- Being sold in unusual locations, such as pubs, market stalls, ice cream or fast food vans and private homes (tab houses)

 We can all make a real difference to help keep illegal tobacco off the streets by reporting it.
-If you spot anything suspicious you can report it anonymously by contacting our tobacco control officer on 01226 773536.
+If you spot anything suspicious you can report it by contacting our tobacco control officer on 01226 773536.
 You don't have to give your name and details.

-You can find out more information about illegal tobacco and what can be done about it.
+You can find out more details about illegal tobacco and what can be done about it.